jensendarren/webgoat-burp-suite-course/README.md

 ## Blind XXE

-Assuming we are running WebGoat and WebWolf using our `docker-compose` setup then we upload the [`webwolf\attack.dtd`](webwolf\attack.dtd) file to WebWolf first and copy the link url.
+Assuming we are running WebGoat and WebWolf using our `docker-compose` setup then we upload the [`webwolf/attack.dtd`](./webwolf/attack.dtd) file to WebWolf first and copy the link url.

-Then in the comments hack example, use Burp Suite to intecept the request and repace with the follwoing XML payload (change the SYSTEM URL to your files URL).
+Then in the comments hack example, use Burp Suite to intecept the request and repace with the follwoing XML payload (change the SYSTEM URL to your 'attack.dtd' URL from WebWolf).

-This basically loads the remote DTD file and replaces the `%remotel` placeholder with the remote DTD.
+This basically loads the remote DTD file and replaces the `%remote;` placeholder with the contents (the actual Entities) of the remote DTD.
 This is basically our 'attack.dtd' file which contains the entity 'ping'.
-We load this into the text element of the XML so that the parser executes it thus sending a request to our WebWolf server from WebGoat!
+We insert this into the text element of the XML so that the parser executes it thus sending a request to our WebWolf server from WebGoat!

 ```
 <?xml version="1.0"?>